-The BCWMC is responsible for evaluating its progress in achieving its goals and reporting annually to the BWSR, per Minnesota Rules 8410.0150.
+The BCWMC is responsible for evaluating its progress in achieving its goals and reporting annually to the Board of Water and Soil Resources (BWSR), per Minnesota Rules 8410.0150.
 Within the first 120 days of the calendar year, the BCWMC must submit to BWSR an activity report for the previous calendar year; the BCWMC also posts this report to its website.
 The BCWMC must submit an audit report for the previous fiscal year within 180 days of the end of the BCWMC fiscal year.
 The required contents of the annual activity report are specified in Minnesota Rules 8410.
 Generally, the BCWMC's annual report includes: